MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

   * scikit_image-0.12.3-cp35-cp35m-win_amd64.whl
   * opencv_python-3.2.0-cp35-cp35m-win_amd64.whl

-Once you download the respective wheel binaries, install them with (Python 3.5 analogously):
+Once you download the respective wheel binaries, install them with:

 ```
-pip install your_download_folder/scikit_image-0.12.3-cp34-cp34m-win_amd64.whl
+pip install your_download_folder/scikit_image-0.12.3-cp35-cp35m-win_amd64.whl
 ```

-Remark 1: if you see the message _No module named past_ when running the scripts please execute `pip install future`.
+[!NOTE]: if you see the message _No module named past_ when running the scripts please execute `pip install future`.
-<br>Remark 2: If you have a Python 3.5 environment you need the corresponding _cp35_ wheels.

 This tutorial code assumes you are using 64bit version of Python, either 3.4 or 3.5 on Windows or 3.4 on Linux, since the required Fast R-CNN DLL files under [utils](https://github.com/Microsoft/CNTK/tree/master/Examples/Image/Detection/FastRCNN/BrainScript/fastRCNN/utils) are prebuilt for those versions.
 If your task requires the use of a different Python version, please recompile these DLL files yourself in the correct environment (see [below](#pre-compiled-binaries-for-bounding-box-regression-and-non-maximum-suppression)).